xmartlabs/blog/_posts/2021-07-30-gong-introduction.md

 <img src="/images/gong-introduction/projectTree.png" alt="Generated project tree"/>
 </p>

 - **Data:** The package for all your models and data sources (local or remote).
-Make sure you organize your models and data sources according to its relation to keep the structure clean and understandable.
+Make sure to organize your models and data sources according to its relation to keep the structure clean and understandable.
 Gong uses the Repository pattern to provide data to where it's needed.

 - **Device:** Here, you get a base definition for dependency injection using [Koin][koin] where you can place all your modules, Kotlin extensions, and logger definitions.
 Also, as Gong uses Compose's UI declarative approach, it provides a template class called `ProcessState`, which manages the state required by the Model-View-Intent (MVI) architecture.

 - **Domain:** In this package you get the aforementioned repositories as well as a template use case definition accompanied by a few implementation examples.

 - **UI:** This package is meant to have all your user interface-related elements such as composables, classic views, fragments, and activities.
 Besides, we provide an extension to Compose's proposed theme management, which gives you more flexibility to manage all your color palettes, fonts, and shapes.
 It also gives you an easy way to add more elements to fit your definition of theme.
 For more information about this, our team released another [blog post][mirland] about this some time ago.

 # Final thoughts